ccoutant/dwarf-locations/024-revise-operations.md

 >   *The DW_OP_user_extended encoding space can be understood to
 >   supplement the space defined by DW_OP_lo_user and DW_OP_hi_user
 >   that is allocated by the standard for the same purpose.*

+Change the name of the third column in Table 8.9 from "No. of Operands" to "No. of Parameters".

+**NOTE FOR DISCUSSION** We should consider expanding table 8.9 to include all the information in the header.
+We could easily expand it to include the number of stack operands and their expected types as well.